Bridging the Gap: A Confederation of Pathways to Enhance Student Mobility

 - Cross-institutional and/or cross-jurisdictional understanding of credit transfer purposes, models, and resources

-- Students access to credit transfer pathway and planning information and resources
+- Students access to credit transfer pathways and planning information and resources

 - Understanding and trust between institutions and/or faculty in support of credit transfer and student mobility